Joust (video game): Legacy

 Williams released an arcade sequel, Joust 2: Survival of the Fittest, in 1986.
 The company planned to sell an arcade conversion kit, and to increase the kit's saleability, attached a sequel to one of its games to the project.
 While updated technology allowed Joust 2 to feature improved audio-visuals and new gameplay elements, it sold significantly fewer units than its predecessor.
+Soon after the original's release, players began to competitively aim for the highest score.
+Twin Galaxies, who officiated and tracked competitive high scores for players, recorded high scores for Joust and its sequel into the 2000s.

 Since its release, developers have both copied and built upon Jousts design.
 Publishers released clones on several systems, including Ostron and Winged Warlords for the ZX Spectrum in 1983 as well as the 1980s shareware Glypha for the Macintosh.
 Ultimate Play the Game's 1983 Jetpac as well as Nintendo's 1983 Mario Bros. and 1984 Balloon Fight have elements reminiscent Jousts gameplay.
 The flying mechanics in the 2000 action-adventure game Messiah, which allowed the character to fly further by repeatedly pressing a button, were inspired by Joust.
 The 2013 arcade game Killer Queen was heavily inspired by Joust and mixes it with elements of real-time strategy and multiplayer online battle arena games.
 The 2014 multiplayer game Sportsball for the Wii U features characters armed with lances and mounted on large birds who fly around a 2D arena.
 While players must defeat opponents, the primary object is to capture balls to score goals in nets.

 Joust has been parodied and referenced in popular culture, including Robot Chickens episode "Celebutard Mountain" and the Code Monkeys episode "Just One of the Gamers".
+The characters make a cameo appearance in the 2015 feature film Pixels.
 Within video games, references include Shang Tsung's friendship finishing move in Midway Games' Mortal Kombat 3, which Jon Ryan of IGN ranked as the ninth "craziest finisher" in the series, and a Joust-like minigame in World of Warcraft: Cataclysm.
 Additionally, the book Ready Player One includes a scene featuring Joust.